warriorone/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

 1. Save the files and hit `F5` to debug.
 Click the `Report Outage` link.

-1. Add a new incident with a picture and it will get uploaded to Azure storage.
+1. Add a new incident with a picture and it will get uploaded to Azure storage (please note the image should be less than 5 MB).

     ![image](./media/2017-06-16_16_15_00.png)